Assassination of Martin Luther King Jr.: Memphis

 King traveled to Memphis, Tennessee, in support of striking African-American city sanitation workers.
 At the time, Memphis paid black workers a wage of just $1 an hour.
 There were also no city-issued uniforms, no restrooms, no recognized union, and no grievance procedure for the numerous occasions on which they were underpaid.

 These unethical conditions were imposed by mayor Henry Loeb, and during his tenure, conditions did not significantly improve.
-This, along with the deaths of two workers in a garbage-compacting truck on February 1, 1968, caused workers to conspire to stage a strike to protest on February 11, 1968.
+This, along with the deaths of two workers in a garbage-compacting truck on February 1, 1968, caused laborers to conspire to stage a protest on February 11, 1968.
 The strike took place the following day, and lasted for over two months.

-Dr. King's arrival
+King's arrival

-After being contacted by Reverend James Lawson Jr., King would fly out to Memphis on March 18 to help the strikers, and announced that he would head a march in a few days.
-Dr. King and Reverend Ralph Abernathy, a colleague and friend of his, then began this peaceful march at the Clayborn Temple on March 28.
-6,000 people participated in this march, but it would end in violence.
+After being contacted by the Reverend James Lawson Jr., King would fly out to Memphis on March 18 to help the strikers, and announced that he would head a march in a few days.
+On March 28, King and the Reverend Ralph Abernathy, a colleague and friend of his, then began this peaceful march at the Clayborn Temple.
+Six thousand people participated in this march, but it would end in violence.

-King was deeply upset by the failure of the march, and left Memphis the following day, but would return along with Abernathy and administrative assistant Bernard Scott Lee on April 3, although their flight had been delayed due to a bomb threat.
+King was deeply upset by the failure of the march and left Memphis the following day, but would return along with Abernathy and administrative assistant Bernard Scott Lee on April 3, although their flight had been delayed due to a bomb threat.
 King then checked into room 306 at the Lorraine Motel at about 11:20 a.m., before leaving shortly past 12 p.m. to go to a meeting, announcing that he would head another march on April 5.

 By that time, tornado warnings had been reported that afternoon, and heavy rainfall hit the city by that night.
 Despite the weather, King managed to arrive in time to make a planned speech to a gathering at the Mason Temple (also known as the world headquarters of the Church of God in Christ), where around 2,000 people were waiting for him.